 Encryption, access restriction, and timely erasure

-The specific requirements under the GDPR that apply to your organization depends on the scope and type of data you collect set against the needs to store the data.
+The specific requirements under the GDPR that apply to your organization depend on the scope and type of data you collect set against the needs to store the data.
 The regulation with all its recitals is 54 800 words long, but I’ll try to summarize some practical implementation requirements from the regulation:

 There are no specific technical details offered regarding how these requirements should be implemented besides the suggestion to use “encryption” in Article 6, Paragraph 4, Point E and Recital 83.
-The take-away is still clear: data should be secured, access should be limited even within your organization, and data should be deleted (including from backups) when there is no longer a need to retain it.
+The take-away is still clear: data should be secured, access should be limited even within your organization, and data should be deleted (including from backups) when there’s no longer a need to retain it.

 Utility of the day: logrotate (+ gnupg)

-logrotate is a very useful tool that can be used to encrypt logs in storage even on edge servers, and can help automate deletion of old log files.
-It can also be used to encrypt log files in storage which when combined with organizational measures can limit access to decrypting the log files..
+logrotate is a very useful tool that can be used to encrypt logs in storage even on edge servers, and can help automate the deletion of old log files.
+It can also be used to encrypt log files in storage which when combined with organizational measures can limit access to decrypting the log files.
 Unless you encrypt your logs, an unauthorized third-party who gained access to your servers could extract a lot of data about your users from your logs.
 Depending on how much private information is stored in your log files and the potential sensitive nature of your business, you shouldn’t store log files for more than a few hours or days unless you take measures to protect them.

 The following logrotate configuration example demonstrates secure encrypted storage (using GnuPG) erasure after time intervals (

-In the above example, access logs are deleted after 100 days, error logs after 200 days, and ModSecurity logs (which would only contain suspicious activity), are retained for 400 days.
+In the above example, access logs are deleted after 100 days, error logs after 200 days, and ModSecurity logs (which would only contain suspicious activity), is retained for 400 days.
 After this time, the logs would be securely erased using the shred utility.

 You can reduce the time window when data is kept unencrypted by rotating logs hourly instead of daily, or by piping logs directly from your webserver into an encrypted storage.
 This may have a serious performance impact on your server and complicate the configuration of automated security monitoring tools.

 Any identifier, including network or equipment identifiers like an IP address, are considered personal data.
 Don’t store server logs if you don’t have to.
 Encrypt logs in storage and limit access to decryption credentials.
 Delete logs as early as possible, including from any backups.
-Document what steps you’ve taken to secure data and limit impact in the case of a server breach.
+Document what steps you’ve taken to secure data and limit the impact in the case of a server breach.

 This article has focused on server logs as they’re something every organization with a website or an online service will have to deal with.
 However, the same principles and even stricter requirements apply to other types of data that your organization keeps on people.
-The deadline for GDPR compliance is , and that is barely enough time to read through the 54 800 word regulation.
+The deadline for GDPR compliance is , and that’s barely enough time to read through the 54 800 word regulation.
 With fines up in the 20 Million Euro range; you better get started auditing personal information collection and storage in your organization right away.
-This is the perfect time to rethink old decisions regarding what data your organization really needs to keep and for how long.
+This is the perfect time to rethink old decisions regarding what data your organization needs to keep and for how long.